Levator scapulae syndrome

 Additionally, physical trauma can cause levator scapulae syndrome.
 Sports collisions, falls, and car accidents can all cause this condition.
 For example, whiplash during a car accident can damage the muscle, leading to levator scapulae syndrome.
 Additionally, a football player might get tackled during a game and land awkwardly on his head and neck, causing the levator scapulae muscle to become damaged and eventually resulting in levator scapulae syndrome.

 Physical therapy may help you reduce the degree of stress that is placed on the levator.
-Stretching, strengthening and posture lessons may also help reduce pain, increase physical functioning of the upper body and, in general, improve your quality of life.
+Stretching, strengthening, and posture lessons may also help reduce pain, increase the physical functioning of the upper body and, in general, improve your quality of life.

 Current is applied to the levator scapula muscle of medium frequency to tire and sedate the muscle causing a relaxing effect on it.